SAP-samples/teched2022-DT262/exercises/ex2/README.md

 <br>![](/exercises/ex2/images/21_4.png)

-5. Fill the Variables and click on Confirm
+5. Fill the Variables and click on Confirm and then Deploy button
 - SYSTEMURL_ODATA: ODATA URL of S4 system.
 For this workshop use value "https://my401669-api.s4hana.cloud.sap/sap/opu/odata/sap”
 - BASE_FOLDER_PATH_48M:local folder path, where the file containing Purchase Requisitionsis stored.
 The sample input file for this workshop can be downloaded from here
 - EMAIL_RECIPIENTS_48M:Email recipient. <b>Use your own e-mail address to receive bot execution notifications</b>